 Mortgage Brokers get more grief from rate locks than anything else- because although they can have an idea of what interest rates will do from experience, they have absolutely no control over it- so if the interest rate goes up while their client was floating or before they lock in the rate the client will be angry that they missed the good interest rate on their loan.

 I always tell clients that you have to look at the big picture, the difference of an 1/8 or 1/4 of a point in interest rate is probably less than $100 a month on the payment so it’s not a total disaster.
-I feel like a lot of the time the whole thing is blow out of proportion because buyers become obsessed with getting the lowest rate.
+If rates go down substantially during your ownership, you can always refinance into the lower rate.
+I feel like a lot of the time the whole thing is blown out of proportion because buyers become obsessed with getting the lowest rate.
 The best thing to do is just lock the rate right away and don’t worry about it anymore.

 Rate locks are given in writing.
 Make sure you get a copy of your rate lock from your lender in writing.
 If they tell you verbally they locked the rate but they don’t send it to you in writing, they may not have actually locked the rate but were going to, and then something came up and they got busy, then they forgot…. you get the point.
 Only when you have the rate lock in writing will you have the guaranteed rate.